Member Organizations

 The Companies Act 2016 establishes that all public and private companies have a mandatory statutory audit requirement regardless of their size.

 Under the Securities Commission Act 1993, the Auditing Oversight Board (AOB) is given legislative authority to set auditing standards.
 The AOB, however, has delegated this responsibility to the Malaysia Institute of Accountants (MIA).
-The MIA’s Auditing and Assurance Standards Board (AASB) has adopted IAASB standards without modifications.
+The MIA’s Auditing and Assurance Standards Board (AASB) has adopted IAASB standards without modification as the Malaysian Approved Standards on Quality Management, Auditing, Review, Other Assurance and Related Services.

 Current Status: Adopted

 In Malaysia, ethical requirements for professional accountants are established by the two professional accountancy organizations (PAOs): the Malaysian Institute of Accountants (MIA) and the Malaysian Institute of Certified Public Accountants (MICPA).
-Both PAOs set ethical standards under the oversight of the Audit Oversight Board.
+Under the Securities Commission Malaysian Act, the Audit Oversight Board may direct the MIA to establish or amend the ethical standards related to auditors.

 Under the Accountants Act 1967, MIA is responsible for establishing ethical requirements for its members who are Chartered Accountants.
 MIA’s Ethics Standard Board (ESB) was set up by the MIA Council to promote adherence to high quality ethical standards.
 In 2010, the ESB substantially adopted all the requirements of the IESBA Code of Ethics while making some modifications to ensure consistency with the Malaysian legislative framework and suit the Malaysian professional environment.
-MIA’s ethical requirements are embodied under Part I of the MIA By-Laws (MIA’s Code of Ethics) and are subject to an ongoing update process following revisions to the IESBA Code.
-The institute reported that it has adopted the 2020 International Code of Ethics issued by IESBA and all subsequent updates effective as of December 2021.
+MIA’s ethical requirements are embodied under Part A of the MIA By-Laws (MIA’s Code of Ethics) and are subject to an ongoing update process following revisions to the IESBA Code.
+All the pronouncements of the IESBA Code which are presently effective have been included in the MIA By-Laws with the same effective dates.

 Under the MICPA By-Laws, MICPA has also adopted the 2020 International Code of Ethics issued by IESBA for its members and its subsequent updates.